 Prague is a great destination for digital nomads as well as for everyone who enjoys the combination of history and modern city.
 You can find dozens of co-working spaces there as well as cafés with fast WIFI.
 Overall, the internet in Prague is very fast.

 The cost of living is quite affordable (Czechia is cheaper for everyone coming from the US, Canada, Australia, Western Europe, etc.).
 The average rent in Prague is 300 CZK/m² (11 EUR/ m²).
+It’s especially great when compared with neighboring Vienna.
 The Czech Republic is also famous for its great and cheap beer.
 Half a liter of draft beer in a pub costs less than 2 Euros and you can find it much cheaper in shops.

 It’s easy to get around a city center by foot, and if you need to get anywhere else, Prague has one of the best public transportation systems in Europe.
 It takes only about half an hour to get from Prague Airport to the city center.
 Tickets are quite cheap (30-minutes tickets cost less than the Euro).